Sarah Elizabeth Avon

 In 2020, investigators revealed that they had a strong person of interest in Sarah’s presumed death.
 The man was identified as William R. “Billy” Redden who was a convicted child molester.
 In 1971, he was convicted of sexual battery against a 19 month old child.
 He served more than three years for the crime at the Menard Correctional Center before being released in May of 1975.

-Police did question him in 1981 and performed a cursory investigation of his home with his consent but didn’t find anything to indicate he was involved in her disappearance.
+Police did question him about Sarah’s case in 1981 and performed a cursory investigation of his home with his consent but didn’t find anything to indicate he was involved in her disappearance.
 He was never arrested or charged in the case either.
 Redden passed away in 2010 at the age of 69.
 In May of 2019, investigators searched his home again and excavated the crawlspace for Sarah’s body but didn’t find anything.

 At the time of her disappearance, Sarah was described as acting older than her actual age and was known to talk to the adults she knew around the neighborhood.
 She was said to be friendly as well.
-Sarah’s apparent abduction changed her neighborhood and many felt unsafe letting their children play or explore leisurely after it happened.
+Sarah’s abduction changed her neighborhood and many felt unsafe letting their children play or explore leisurely after it happened.
 Many of Sarah’s old neighbors still live in the neighborhood and hope for her case to be solved.

 Investigating Agency